-Push the forward-reverse lever forward, center it, or pull it back for FORWARD, NEUTRAL, or REVERSE, respectively.
+Push the gear selector lever forward, center it, or pull it back for FORWARD, NEUTRAL, or REVERSE, respectively.
 Traction is disabled in NEUTRAL.

-A During traveling in forward or reservers direction rapid turning of the truck can cause dropping of a load and damage of the truck.
+▲ During traveling in forward or reservers direction rapid turning of the truck can cause dropping of a load and damage of the truck.

-3) USING THE ACCELERATOR PEDAL
+3) ACCELERATOR PEDAL

-With the parking brake released and the direction control in FORWARD or REVERSE, put your foot on the accelerator pedal and push down smoothly until the truck is moving at the desired speed.
+With the parking brake released and the gear selector lever in FORWARD or REVERSE, put your foot on the accelerator pedal and push down smoothly until the truck is moving at the desired speed.